benatespina/book-notes/clean_architecture.md

 But it's not true.
 The low-level details and the high-level structure are all part of the same whole.

-#### The Goal?
+#### The goal?
 The goal of software architecture is to minimize the human resources required to build and maintain the required system.

 #### Conclusion
 The best option is for the development organization to recognize and avoid its own overconfidence and to start taking the quality of its software architecture seriously.

 ### 2. A tale of two values
 Every software system provides two different values to the stakeholders:

-* **Behavior**: developers write the code that causes the stakeholder’s machines to satisfy those requirements.
+* *Behavior*: developers write the code that causes the stakeholder’s machines to satisfy those requirements.
-* **Architecture**: software was intended to be a way to easily change the behavior of machines.
+* *Architecture*: software was intended to be a way to easily change the behavior of machines.
 When the stakeholders change their minds about a feature, that change should be simple and easy to make.
 The difficulty in making such a change should be proportional only to the scope of the change, and not to the shape of the change.

 #### The greater value
 If you give me a program that works perfectly but is impossible to change, then it won’t work when the requirements change, and I won’t be able to make it work.
 Therefore the program will become useless.